davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   Declares the instruction to be commutative for this operand and the following operand.
-This means that the compiler may interchange the two operands if that is the cheapest way to make all operands fit the constraints.  % applies to all alternatives and must appear as the first character in the constraint.
-Only read-only operands can use
+This means that the compiler may interchange the two operands if that is the cheapest way to make all operands fit the constraints.  :samp:`%` applies to all alternatives and must appear as the first character in the constraint.
+Only read-only operands can use :samp:`%`.
-  %.

   GCC can only handle one commutative pair in an asm; if you use more, the compiler may fail.
 Note that you need not use the modifier if